FastComments/fastcomments-blog/src/content/(4-13-2020) Setting up SSO With FastComments.md

 ## How do I get it?

-All account types - from the $4.99/mo plan to the $350/mo plan - get access to SSO as well as support.
+All account types currently get access to SSO as well as support.
+However, the max number of SSO users will vary depending on your package.

 ### WordPress Users